1. Beyond Music Project

 Through joining the platform and becoming engaged in the Project, musicians make an active contribution to global understanding and their cross-cultural collaborations generate a sense of creative togetherness beyond borders.
 It’s about Music as a catalyst for social change, inspiring and encouraging people to take action; giving voice to those who are often unheard and in need.

 The musical focus for the respective Project will be announced on Beyond’s website and/or social media profiles.

 The winning songs of the project will be released individually and/or as part of the Beyond Music Album.
 The top three artist teams will also have the chance to collaborate with world famous and award-winning guest artists on their song.
 Apart from that, all artist teams will have the opportunity to professionally market their songs through Beyond Music’s distribution partners, including social media coverage and playlist pitching.

 2. Participation Requirements

-audio/x-m4a, audio/m4a, audio/ogg, audio/x-flac, audio/flac, audio/x-wav, audio/vnd.wav, audio/wav.
+The composition and recorded performance must be submitted in the form of an audio file.
+Eligible file formats are audio/mpeg, audio/x-m4a, audio/m4a, audio/ogg, audio/x-flac, audio/flac, audio/x-wav, audio/vnd.wav, audio/wav.
 This also includes WAVE (WAV), FLAC, OGG, MP2, and MP3.